ManuelLerchner/MolSim-WS23-24/sheet02/submission/README.md

 * This week we added another command line option.
 Because our program is primarily used to create a subsequent video, we added the
   `--fps` and `--video_length` options to specify the number of frames per second and length in seconds this video should have.
+* We added a cmake-target to automatically format all the code in the repo.
+Together with a github action this should automatically fix and then commit formatting issues.
+* We changed the cmake-structure to use the cmake-modules folder instead of putting everything into one big file